 GLC is proud to offer Social Responsible Investing (SRI) portfolio strategies:

-SRI Canadian Equity (GWLIM) Opens in a new window
+SRI Canadian Equity (GWLIM) Opens a new website in a new window

 Environmental, Social, and Governance (ESG) analysis is done to identify both risks and opportunities to enhance long term returns.
 GLC considers ESG factors within all of investment decisions and portfolio strategies, not just SRI portfolios.